ExoQuery/DecoMat/README.md

 ## Introduction

-Decomat is a library that gives Kotlin a way to do pattern-matching on ADTs (Algebraic Data Types) in a way similar to Scala's pattern-matching.
+Decomat is a library that gives Kotlin a way to do pattern-matching on ADTs (Algebraic Data Types) in a way that is similar to Scala's pattern-matching.
 For example:

 ```scala
 case class Customer(name: Name, affiliate: Affiliate)